aws-amplify/docs/docs/lib/datastore/fragments/ios/sync.md

 If you do not already have a local AWS profile with credentials (automatically setup with the Amplify CLI) you will be prompted to do this on the first push.

 ## Use Amplify CLI

+To sync your changes with the cloud using the Amplify CLI, run the following command from the root of your project.

 ```
 amplify push
 ```